FranklinCedar92/GenieMcREADME/README.md

   #### [Tests](#tests)
   #### [Questions](#questions)
   ### Description
-      It's gay
+      It's very gay
   ### Installation
-      Install it
+      You install it
   ### Usage
-      Then you use
+      Then you use it
   ### Contributing
-      Just say my name
+      And if you contribute to it, then just say your name, I guess.
   ### Tests
       Test it
   ## Questions